DanilXO/aissistant/README.md

 This is a "just for fun" non-commercial project.

 ## How to run it?

-1. Install used tools: flac
+1. Install used tools: portaudio, flac

 For Mac OS (for example):
 ```commandline